AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 * To get insights about asset usage, configure the [Assets Insight](/help/assets/assets-insights.md) functionality on the [!DNL Sites] instance.
 * Usage of path browser in authoring components are not supported in connected assets.

+* You cannot drag the remote asset onto the image component configuration dialog.
+However, you can drag the remote asset directly to the image component on the Sites page without clicking **[!UICONTROL Configure]**.

 ### Permissions and asset management {#permissions-and-managing-assets}

 * Local assets are read-only copies. [!DNL Experience Manager] components do non-destructive edits to assets.
 No other edits are allowed.